-Results are based on an online study conducted from March 13 to March 15, 2020, among 1,000 adults in Canada.
-The data has been statistically weighted according to Canadian census figures for age, gender and region.
-The margin of error—which measures sample variability—is +/- 3.1 percentage points, 19 times out of 20.
+Methodology: Results are based on an online survey conducted from May 19 to May 21, 2023, among 1,000 adults in Canada.
+The data has been statistically weighted according to Canadian census figures for age, gender and region in Canada.
+The margin of error—which measures sample variability—is +/- 3.1 percentage points, nineteen times out of twenty.

 For more information on this poll, please contact: